Serving People Hurt in Car Accidents Throughout Orange County

 As the name indicates, rollovers occur when a vehicle flips or rolls during a crash.
 The vehicle may come to rest on its side or its roof, or it may return to an upright position after one or more full rotations.
 Rollovers typically involve a single vehicle.
 Of these, 95 percent are tripped rollovers, meaning the car loses traction, goes into a lateral slide, and then encounters a low-profile object (like a curb) that triggers the rotation.

 These occur when a traffic incident starts a chain reaction of collisions.
 Poor visibility is almost always a contributing factor.
 For example, a dust storm in 1991 caused one of the worst wrecks in our state’s history.
 Here in the coastal areas of Orange County, morning fog is more likely to be the culprit.
-Of course, poor visibility is not directly responsible for pile-up accidents – the real cause is vehicles traveling too fast for conditions.
+Of course, poor visibility is not directly responsible for pile-up accidents – the real cause is drivers who are traveling too fast for conditions.

 10 Common Causes of Traffic Collisions